afristrup/planningcenter-python/README.md

 - **Type-safe** with full Pydantic models for all data structures
 - **Async/await** support using httpx for modern Python patterns
 - **Webhook native** with built-in signature verification and event handling
-- **All Products** supported: People, Services, Check-Ins, Giving, Groups, Calendar
+- **All Products** supported: People, Services, Check-Ins, Giving, Groups, Calendar, Publishing, Webhooks, Organization
 - **Auto-pagination** for seamless handling of large datasets
 - **Rate limiting** with automatic exponential backoff
 - **Comprehensive error handling** with specific exception types
 - **CLI tools** for common operations
 - **Utility functions** for data processing and analysis
-- **MCP Server** for AI assistant integration using FastAPI-MCP
+- **MCP Server** for AI assistant integration with 80+ tools including advanced analytics

 ## 📦 Installation